Doa-ddaram/Robustness/README.md

-# Robustness: STDP-based Training for Adversarially Robust Spiking Neural Networks
+# STDP-based Training for Adversarially Robust Spiking Neural Networks

 This repository contains the code implementation of the paper: